Rep. Ilhan Omar, challengers spar over political style, campaign cash

-Also in the mix was John Mason, another DFL candidate who to date has run a very quiet campaign.
-But the encounter was the first, and possibly the last, direct exchange between Omar and Melton-Meaux, a political newcomer charging that the incumbent’s turbulent two years in Congress have not served the district well.
+Also in the mix was John Mason, another DFL candidate, who has run a quiet campaign.
+But the encounter was the first, and possibly the last, direct exchange between Omar and Melton-Meaux, a political newcomer charging that the incumbent's turbulent two years in Congress have not served the district well.

 Omar lamented that so much of the contest has focused on "personalities."
 She portrayed herself as a progressive voice for the district, which has been in DFL hands for decades.
 "What I do every day is listen to you and turn that into legislation," she said.